 Lets look at the value of such a rating.
 Assume that the average backlog is 4 weeks (not a bad target for a large department).
 This means that half of the backlog, the most urgent work, will have a priority rating from 1 to 4.
 Lets also assume that a weekly scheduling process is in place, which means that priorities 1 and 2 and much of the priority 3 work will be completed before it is added to a weekly schedule.
 The result is that the important work that can be scheduled will all have a priority rating of 4, 5 or 6 (with a few 3’s).
 This is of very little help when deciding which work should be done first.
 So any priority rating system should have an appropriate range of target completion dates that is compatible with the scheduling cycle.

 And, of course, the priority rating for each work order should change.
 If it starts as priority 4 (from the table above – completion within 30 days) then, everything else being equal, after 3 weeks its priority should change to 3 (completion within 7 days).
-The administrative effort to maintain priorities in a large backlog is considerable, and in my experience, it is just not done.
+The administrative effort to maintain priorities in a large backlog is considerable, and in my experience, it is seldom done.
+In fact, in some of the larger maintenance computer systems it is necessary to open each work order, change the priority, then close the work order – the priorities can not be changed in a “table view” which makes it difficult to compare the priorities of the various work orders.
 The result is that formal priority ratings are frequently ignored when work is scheduled.

 Note that when a work order is initiated its starting date can not be known.
 A target date can be indicated, but it is the scheduling process, which normally assigns a fixed maintenance resource to the highest-priority jobs, that sets the date on which the work will start.
 Because the backlog is constantly changing, with both high- and low-priority jobs being added, the starting date for any work order will depend on where it stands in this changing backlog at any time.